All applications for crisis assistance require a personal interview with a trained case manager.

 Free clothing is provided to qualifying families to alleviate crisis and cloth children for school.
 Additionally, the Thrift Store provides low cost clothing, housewares and furniture for those who are bargain shopping or treasure hunting.

-Following a personal interview, vouchers are provided to qualifying clients for life-necessary pharmaceuticals such as blood pressure and diabetes medications.
+Following a personal interview, vouchers are provided to qualifying clients for life-necessary pharmaceuticals such as prescribed antibiotics, blood pressure and diabetes medications.
 Vouchers are filled at pre-determined local pharmacies.

 Crisis Assistance Coaching Program